 Stop walking if you feel exhausted.
 Look for a shady area to have a rest and do the following:

-- Take off your clothes
+- Take off your clothes.

-- If you have a slightly salty drink, take a small gulp
+- If you have a slightly salty drink, take a small gulp.

-- Put a wet piece of cloth on your body to cool down
+- Put a wet piece of cloth on your body to cool down.

 - You should not be afraid of most animals and reptiles in the desert because they will care to steer clear from you, frightened.
 It can be different about group species.
+A hefty gun would be of great use for you in any danger, though.
+A Beretta or an S&W, for instance, is a great choice wherever you go.

 - Avoid accidents and be carefully scan your whereabouts while walking.
 Go round to research the vicinity and know what to expect.

-- In small, hard-to-reach caverns can hide scorpions and spiders, some of them, big and venomous.
+- In small, hard-to-reach caverns can hide scorpions and spiders, some of the big and venomous.
 Use a stick to check out such spaces.
 A killer beehive is another danger to be aware of and keep away from.

 - Watch out for dangerous insects and snakes.